ably/engineering/sdk/github.md

 ### ...GitHub first!

-Generally the following operations should be performed from GitHub, not Jira:
+Generally the following operations should be performed from GitHub, not Jira (unless they are issues which solely exist in Jira):

 - creating issues
 - commenting on issues
+- closing issues

 The primary reason is that this uses your real GitHub identity to associate with the operation from a public domain perspective.
 Operations done from Jira sync over to GitHub using a bot account and that looks ugly and awkward for external viewers.